 The state Trust Fund is funded by charges imposed at the Registry of Deeds on every recorded real estate transaction.
 The state's trust fund is divided among participating CPA communities based on the amount of revenue they raised locally.
 In 2017 the state match was 17.2%, yielding $214,169 for Medford.

 There is no guarantee of the amount of the state match, which is dependent on both the amounts collected in fees, and on the number of communities participating.
 However, in recent years the Legislature has shown continued support for CPA by augmenting the Trust Fund with additional revenue, reflecting the success of the program and the number of constituent cities and towns participating.

 Even without state matching grants, CPA will help Medford to access other state, federal, and private funds to make improvements.
 Seed money provided by CPA can leverage funds from other sources by providing a local match or by filling gaps in financing that can enable important projects to get off the ground.

-Medford's Community Preservation Committee (CPC) will receive applications annually for a range of projects of varying size, purpose, and structure.
-The CPC will establish criteria and priorities to guide the allocation of funds through a public vetting process.
+Medford's Community Preservation Committee (CPC) receives applications annually for a range of projects of varying size, purpose, and structure.
+Through its Community Preservation Plan, the CPC establishes criteria and priorities to guide the allocation of funds through a public vetting process.
 In most cases, CPA projects are selected each year using only currently available funds.
 There are many important projects that CPA can facilitate with relatively small amounts of funding, which often leverage funds from other public or private sources that enable projects to be completed.
 In exceptional cases, should Medford wish to use CPA funds to support larger projects that will require multiple years of funding, the local revenues alone will provide a predictable stream of funding.
 Fluctuations in State funding will not jeopardize Medford's ability to plan for its CPA budgeting.